draptik/2024-04-mathemacampus-approval-testing/presentation/slides.md

 - Floating point numbers are always a joy 😿
 - Especially when working with different programming languages and platforms
-- `dotnet` will produce different results depending on the platform (Windows, Linux, macOS)
+- .NET will produce different results depending on the platform (Windows, Linux, macOS)
-  - [MathNet.Numerics](https://numerics.mathdotnet.com/) might produce different results...
+  - especially when doing real math: [MathNet.Numerics](https://numerics.mathdotnet.com/)
   - probably a niche case, but be aware of it
   - CI and/or target platform might differ from your dev machine 🤔
   - possible solutions.. 👉